JonasAlfredsson/docker-nginx-certbot/README.md

 ### 0.11
 - Python 2 is EOL, so it's time to move over to Python 3.
-- From now on DockerHub will also automatically build with tags.
+- From now on [Docker Hub][20] will also automatically build with tags.
   - Lock the version by specifying the tag: `jonasal/nginx-certbot:0.11`

 ### 0.10